 Converting to an eco-friendly garden has significant benefits for you and the environment.
 It goes beyond simply growing native plants.
 You can incorporate proven techniques to reduce water usage, pollution and waste.
 Besides promoting a healthier environment, it can also help you save money.
 The experienced team at Lyngso explains the meaning of sustainable landscaping and how to practice it.

-Benefits of a Sustainable Landscape
+What Are the Benefits of a Sustainable Landscape?

 - Water conservation

-- Provides a habitat for wildlife
+- Providing a habitat for wildlife

-- Minimizes rainwater runoff and pollution
+- Minimizing rainwater runoff and pollution

 Fundamental Principles of a Sustainable Garden

-Over the years, various gardening practices have evolved in, response to growing environmental concerns.
+Over the years, various gardening practices have evolved in response to growing environmental concerns.
 The concept of sustainability involves rethinking our landscapes to minimize the use of resources such as water, fertilizer, and pesticides and reduce negative output in the form of runoff, chemical pollutants, and waste.

-Soil: Soil quality is critical to sustaining a healthy landscape.
-Whether it’s soil for flowers or for vegetables reducing soil compaction and using organic nutrients helps growth and prevents runoff.
+Soil quality is critical to sustaining a healthy landscape.
+Whether it’s soil for flowers or for vegetables, reducing soil compaction and using organic nutrients helps growth and prevents runoff.
 Adding organic mulch makes flower beds look more attractive while keeping the soil cool and deterring weeds.
 Mulching also improves soil quality as it decomposes.
 We recommend doing a soil test to determine what your soil requires before administering any treatments.
-At Lyngso, we offer custom soil mixes and compost for vegetable garden and flower patches which can be customized to your specifications.
+At Lyngso, we offer custom soil mixes and compost for vegetable gardens and flower patches which can be customized to your specifications.

-Waste: The typical Bay Area landscape generates a lot of yard waste.
+The typical Bay Area landscape generates a lot of yard waste.
 Many homeowners get rid of all their plants to start over.
 That is a waste of time and money!
 Instead, you can minimize wastage and landscaping expenses by eliminating non-native and high-maintenance plants.
 Use grass clippings as organic food for your lawn, cutting them smaller with a mulching mower so that they decompose faster.
 Spread shredded leaves and flower compost in your vegetable patch and flower beds instead of synthetic fertilizer.

 Get Inspired by These Three Sustainable Landscape Design Ideas

-The Earth’s soil is a valuable resource and plays an essential role in it’s ecosystem, which means it’s critical to preserve it.
-When you envision the role erosion control plays in your yard you might be thinking of unattractive aggregates that will decrease your landscapes curb appeal such as sandbags or rip rap.
-However when it comes to sustainability, there are many natural ways to control erosion without sacrificing charm and beauty.
+The Earth’s soil is a valuable resource and plays an essential role in its ecosystem, which means it’s critical to preserve it.
+When you envision the role erosion control plays in your yard, you might be thinking of unattractive aggregates that will decrease your landscape’s curb appeal, such as sandbags or rip rap.
+However, when it comes to sustainability, there are many natural ways to control erosion without sacrificing charm and beauty.

-Here are some creative ideas:
+Here are some creative ideas for erosion control:

 - Terrace gardens